 - Variable cam timing on the intake camshaft (1995 and up)

 - Lightweight aluminum block helps chassis weight balance

 - Not initially designed for racing applications—internals need to be reinforced for forced-induction duties

 - Aftermarket support and development are limited due to the lack of initial popularity

 - Aluminum block and alloy sleeves are not as strong as iron

 - It would require resleeving to increase the bore beyond 87 mm

 - Lacks low-end torque

 - The valvetrain is weak and often fails in stock form

-- Peak power is limited by the balance between response and power
+- The balance between response and power limits peak power

 - Not DOT/CARB/EPA compliant for street use; off-road use only